-Golden Tide is a project about the recent influx of the sargassum seaweed in the Caribbean sea, which kills local fauna and destroys natural habitats.
+Golden Tide* was the final result of a work period at the ‘Instituto Buena Bista (IBB) on the island of Curaçao and dealt with the recent influx of the sargassum seaweed in the Caribbean sea, which kills local fauna and destroys natural habitats.
 The images of the skeletal remains were painted on paper made from sargassum.
 Scientists believe that the sudden growth of the algae is linked to the fertilizer run-off from the amazon river in addition to rising ocean temperatures due to climate change.
-In order to support the ongoing struggle against the largest seaweed bloom in the world, the paintings were sold as souvenirs on the tourist market in Curaçao.
-The proceeds of the sale were donated to Amazon Watch, an environmental organization that supports indigenous communities in their fight against the deforestation of the Amazon rainforest.
+The paintings were sold on the local tourist market and the proceeds were donated to Amazon Watch, an environmental organization in Brazil.

 Since 2011, the Caribbean Sea and the Gulf of Mexico have seen a steady growth of the Sargassum seaweed.
 One of the main causes of this sudden growth is the large-scale cutting of trees and the expansion of industrial farming in the Amazon region.
 As a result, large amounts of fertilizer are being carried by the Amazon river towards the sea.
 These extra nutrients in combination with an increasingly warmer ocean form the ideal conditions for the further growth of sargassum.